Summary

 Legacy 3200 Only: If there is no voltage measured on the two-wire terminals, check if the two-wire status is OFF.
 If OFF, navigate to Advanced via the dial, then to the two-wire settings menu.
 Two-wire always on should be set to YES.

 - Check the two-wire mA draw from the Run screen on your controller. mA higher than expected indicate a ground fault or a two-wire device that needs to be replaced.
+An idle system should draw less than 100 mA for a small-to-medium system, or less than 250 mA for a large system.

 Check the Two-Wire Path